OrchardPaul/Smartguard-TechDocs/Project GadjIT/_Documentation/docfx_UserGuide/articles/gadjit/createSF.md

   > For example, each **Case Type** may have a step for sending the Client Care Pack.
 But only one item named `SF Sending Client Care Pack Smartflow` can exist so add a few letters after the '*SF*' to indicate which **Case Type**.
 This is a restriction of your **Case Management System** and not Smartflow but it is good practice regardless.

 ### Complete Display Options
-Finally, there are a few seetings which control the display and type of Smartflow.
+Finally, there are a few settings which control the display and type of Smartflow.

 1. Click on either the background colour or image to navigate to the `Background` tab.
     <a href="/images/GadjIT-BGLinks.jpg" target="_blank" ><img src="/images/GadjIT-BGLinks.jpg" alt="Background Links" title="Links to Background" style="width: 150px;" class="shadow"/></a>